brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-28.md

 stomach tingled and was starting to feel incredibly empty while rest of his body felt increasingly heavy.

-"Hey…I feel weird."
+"Hey… I feel weird."

 "The spell absorbs a lot of magical energy.
 You should sleep."

-"No…I want to see it first."
+"No… I want to see it first."

 "I am almost done."